 The Command, Control, Communications, Intelligence, and Networks (C3I&N) Directorate

-The C3I&N Directorate develops and acquires cyberspace, communication, cryptologic and space/nuclear network capabilities across and beyond the Air Force.
+The C3I&N Directorate develops and acquires cryptologic, cyberspace, aerial networking/communication, enterprise IT and Cyber infrastructure, and special program capabilities for the Service.
 The directorate enables decisive combat operations by delivering net-centric solutions to drive dynamic integration of information/systems on the network in support of air, space, and cyberspace domains.
 The directorate is comprised of more than 2,400 acquisition and product support professionals operating primarily at Hanscom AFB, MA, with operating locations across the country.
 C3I&N currently executes more than 300 major programs or activities, spanning the entire acquisition life cycle from developmental planning to operations and sustainment, as well as foreign military sales, using innovative, agile acquisition approaches.
 These actions are valued in excess of $12 billion across all appropriations, including active funding and the current future years’ defense program.
 The directorate is committed to implementing an organizational culture that embodies key Air Force priorities such as digital engineering and transformation, a DevSecOps environment, and Joint Aerial Domain Command and Control powered by Advanced Battle Management Systems.

 The Cyber Resiliency Office for Weapons Systems

 The Cyber Resiliency Office for Weapons Systems (CROWS) is an Air Force level, interdisciplinary organization established under the Assistant Secretary of the Air Force (Acquisition, Technology & Logistics) to ensure Air Force weapon systems can perform their missions in a cyber-contested environment.
-CROWS partners with acquisition, operational and test communities to assess the fielded fleet with Program Executive Offices to prototype mitigation solutions.
-CROWS also delivers tools, cyber-focused intelligence, a common security environment, education, training, and a cyber-savvy workforce to program offices—providing them the capability to do for their systems what CROWS does for the Acquisition Enterprise.
+We partner with acquisition, operational and test communities to assess the fielded fleet and with Program Executive Offices to prototype mitigation solutions.
+We also deliver tools, cyber-focused intelligence, a common security environment, education, training, and a cyber-savvy workforce to program offices—providing them the capability to do for their systems what CROWS does for the Acquisition Enterprise.
+We operate at every stage of the acquisition life cycle from development planning through sustainment.